OpenTermsArchive/dating-declarations/README.md

 # Open Terms Archive - Dating services

-These services declarations are maintained by the [Dating Privacy collective](https://dating-privacy.hestialabs.org/) with the support of [HestiaLabs](https://hestialabs.org) and tracked on [Open Terms Archive](https://opentermsarchive.org).
+These services declarations are maintained since January 2023 by [mvidonne](https://github.com/mvidonne) for the [Dating Privacy collective](https://dating-privacy.hestialabs.org/) with the support of [HestiaLabs](https://hestialabs.org) until end of 2022 and tracked on [Open Terms Archive](https://opentermsarchive.org).

 The terms listed in this collection are tracked by the [Open Terms Archive engine](https://github.com/OpenTermsArchive/engine).